ps-trivia/ps-trivia.github.io/trivia-tracker.md

 #### Forms

-**Forms** (sometimes written as **formes**) are major variations of Pokemon in the main series games that change the Pokemon's appearance and/or in-battle characteristics.The two categories of forms are functional and cosmetic.
+**Forms** (sometimes written as **formes**) are major variations of Pokemon in the main series games that change the Pokemon's appearance and/or in-battle characteristics.
+They are either functional or cosmetic.
 The former has notable in-battle differences, while the latter is only a change of appearance.
 Non-base forms are considered viable answers for questions in which the base form is also correct.
 You do not need to specify a modifier for base forms, such as Shaymin-Land.
-Some Pokemon do not have base forms, so you must answer with the full form name (for example, Oricorio does not have a base form.).
+Some Pokemon do not have base forms (eg. Oricorio), so you must answer with the full form name.
 All recognized Pokemon forms can be found using [this document](https://docs.google.com/spreadsheets/d/158AfuH9Abr0gOLDplc3cf2WPQwUsc57OjHO3My52WUo/edit#gid=0).

-#### Functional Forms

-A functional form is a major variation of Pokemon in which its in-battle characteristics are altered.
-These characteristics can include its Base Stat distribution, moveset, and typing; they have a recognizable difference with other forms outside of appearance.

-#### Cosmetic Forms

-A cosmetic form is a major variation of Pokemon in which its appearance is altered, without any in-battle consequences.
-Other main series minor variations (such as shinies or Spinda patterns) or variations in side games (such as Shadow Pokemon or Magikarp patterns) are not forms.

 #### Fossil Pokemon